 Regardless of whether this situation applies to you, every family must balance family life, their child’s well-being, emotions, and other factors when creating a parenting plan that works for them.
 To design a suitable parenting plan, several factors need to be considered, such as schedules, holidays, finances, and communication.

-While some circumstances may require parents to consider unique factors and take additional steps, these six fundamental steps will help any parent create the perfect parenting plan.
+While some circumstances may require parents to consider unique factors and take additional steps, these six fundamental steps can help any parent create the perfect parenting plan.

 Step 1: Prioritizing your child’s welfare is essential in crafting an ideal parenting plan.
 When creating the plan, you must consider their physical and emotional needs, as every family differs.
 Physical needs include food, shelter, medical care, and protection from harm, while emotional needs encompass maintaining relationships with both parents and upholding a healthy mental state.
 Additionally, parents may consider their child’s specific wishes based on age and developmental stage.
 Other topics to examine include the distance between parents’ homes, distance from relevant locations, and work schedules.
 Make sure to cover all matters specific to your child or family.